Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Asymptotics of the kernel

-\end{lemma} \begin{proof} Similarly to the beginning of the proof of Lemma \ref{lemma:edge1}, we see that it suffices to estimate the product of two single integrals.
-The $w$ integral is bounded as in Lemma \ref{lemma:edge1} (yielding the first factor in the claim).
-Thus, it remains to estimate the $z$ integral $\oint_{\{z\}}e^{-N S_2(z)}dz$.
-We will mainly follow the approach of \cite[\S6.1]{Ferrari2008} (which is in turn based on the technique first applied in \cite[Prop.
-15~and~17]{Borodin2008TASEPII}).
-We provide a brief derivation omitting certain bounds which are done in a way similar to what is performed in \cite[\S6.1]{Ferrari2008}.
+\begin{pf} Similarly to the beginning of the proof of Lemma \ref{lemmaedge1}, we see that it suffices to estimate the product of two single integrals.
+The $w$ integral is bounded as in Lemma \ref{lemmaedge1} (yielding the first factor in the claim).
+Thus, it remains to estimate the $z$ integral $\oint_{\{z\}}e^{-N S_2(z)}\,dz$.
+We will mainly follow the approach of \citet{Ferrari2008}, Section~6.1 [which is in turn based on the technique first applied in \citet{Borodin2008TASEPII}, Propositions 15 and 17].
+We provide a brief derivation omitting certain bounds which are done in a way similar to what is performed in \citet {Ferrari2008}, Section~6.1.

 Let us first consider the following scaling of $(x_2,n_2)$: